New York Room, Cooper Hall

 - What are the most direct “signs” that a campus values citizenship and civic engagement?
 Where are these signs to be found? (e.g., mission statement, slogans, ceremonies, other).

-- What role and activities should the College president, provost, deans and others play to reinforce and encourage the campus focus on themes of citizenship and civic engagement
+- What role and activities should the University president, provost, deans and others play to reinforce and encourage the campus focus on themes of citizenship and civic engagement

 - What events or public gatherings best reinforce the themes of citizenship and civic engagement of the American Democracy Project? (e.g. commencement, other regular campus events, new events)?

-- How can themes of citizenship and civic engagement be integrated in the college’s student recruitment, marketing, and public relations strategies?
+- How can themes of citizenship and civic engagement be integrated in the University’s student recruitment, marketing, and public relations strategies?

 - What rewards and recognitions could be developed or redesigned to emphasize civic engagement?